CGCookie/retopoflow/help/polypen.md

 - When a triangle is selected, a vertex is added to the triangle, turning the triangle into a quad

 Selecting an edge and clicking onto another edge will create a quad in one step.

+### Quad-Only Insert Mode

+The Quad-Only mode reduces the number of clicks for creating a strip of quads.

+- When nothing is selected, a new vertex is added.
+- When a single vertex is selected, an edge is added between mouse and selected vertex.
+- When an edge is selected, an edge is added centered on the mouse, and a quad is added between the selected and newly added edges.

+Selecting an edge and clicking onto another edge will create a quad in one step.

+### Triangle-Only Insert Mode

+The Tri-Only mode is similar to the Tri/Quad mode, except without the step that turns the selected triangle into a quad.

+- When nothing is selected, a new vertex is added.
+- When a single vertex is selected, an edge is added between mouse and selected vertex.
+- When an edge is selected, a triangle is added between mouse and selected edge.

+### Edge-Only Insert Mode

+The Edge-Only mode inserts only edges.

+- When nothing is selected, a new vertex is added.
+- When a single vertex is selected, an edge is added between mouse and selected vertex.

+## Additional Tips

 The PolyPen tool can be used like a knife, cutting vertices into existing edges for creating new topology routes.